MonikaDobreva/PRJ22021/analysis/testScenarios/SalesEmployee/cancelBooking.md

 **Test Scenario 2: System with several bookings must be displayed**

 2. System displays list of bookings and filtering/search options.
-3. System displays the bookings inside of it.
+3. System displays the bookings inside it.

 **Test Scenario 3: System with bookings {("101", "2021-01-01", "Albert Einstein", ...), ("102", "2021-02-01", "Nikolav Tesla ", ...), ("103", "2021-03-01", "Anna Frank", ...), ("104", "2021-03-10", "Albert Einstein", ...)} must display ("101", "2021-01-01", "Albert Einstein", ...) and ("104", "2021-03-10", "Albert Einstein", ...) when searching for name "Albert Einstein"**